Pathways of Thoughts: Multi-Directional Thinking for Long-form Personalized Question Answering: Introduction

-To address the aforementioned challenges of personalized question answering, this paper introduces \textit{\rmdpwithsearch (\rmdpwithsearchshort)}, demonstrated in Figure~\ref{fig:overview}.
-This approach, which can be applied to any LLM without additional training, enables the model to explore multiple thinking pathways when generating responses, each leading to a distinct response.
+To address the aforementioned challenges of personalized QA, this paper introduces \textit{\rmdpwithsearch (\rmdpwithsearchshort)}, demonstrated in Figure~\ref{fig:overview}.
+This approach, which is generic and can be applied to any LLM without additional training, enables the model to explore multiple thinking pathways when generating responses, each leading to a distinct response.
 We formalize each thinking pathway as a Markov Decision Process (MDP), where the LLM serves as both the agent and the environment.
 At each step, the LLM, acting as the agent, selects the most suitable action from a predefined set of cognitive operations, such as planning, reasoning, personalizing, and revising.
 The LLM then assumes the role of the environment, executing the chosen action and updating the state with newly acquired knowledge.
 This iterative process allows the model to refine its understanding of the user's intent, extract key preferences from the user profile, and explore diverse strategies for answering the question.
 The process continues until the model determines that no further actions are needed, producing an initial set of responses.
 To generate the final personalized response, the LLM mixes outputs from different thinking pathways into a single response, aligning them with the user's preferences extracted from their profile. \rmdpwithsearch addresses the challenges of LLMs in personalized question answering by allowing the model to iteratively think about the next step in responding to the question and how the lengthy user context can be effectively utilized.
 Additionally, it explores different diverse directions and paths, considering a range of possible solutions for answering the question.
-Finally, aggregation ensures that the output captures the strengths of all explored pathways, resulting in a more personalized and aligned response.
-We conduct our experiments on the \textit{\datasetshort} benchmark \cite{lamp-qa}, designed for evaluating personalized question answering in three diverse domains: (1) Art \& Entertainment, (2) Lifestyle \& Personal Development, and (3) Society \& Culture.
-Our results demonstrate that \textit{\rmdpwithsearchshort} achieves the best performance across all categories, with statistically significant improvements, up to $13.1\%$ relative improvement on average compared to the baselines.
+Finally, generating a response by aggregating all pathways' responses ensures that the output captures the strengths of all explored pathways, resulting in a more personalized and aligned response.
+We conduct our experiments on the \textit{\datasetshort} benchmark \cite{lamp-qa}--a recent large-scale benchmark designed for evaluating personalized QA in three diverse domains: (1) Art \& Entertainment, (2) Lifestyle \& Personal Development, and (3) Society \& Culture.
+Our results demonstrate that {\rmdpwithsearchshort} outperforms competitive baselines across all categories, with up to $10.8\%$ statistically significant improvement on average compared to the best-performing baselines.
 Additionally, we investigate the impact of pathway length, the number of pathways, and various methods for diversifying pathways and aggregating responses on performance.
-We show that \textit{\rmdpwithsearchshort} generalizes to any long-context LLM without requiring additional training.
-Finally, human evaluation shows that \textit{\rmdpwithsearchshort} better satisfies users' information seeking needs in $66\%$ of cases, compared to $19\%$ for the baseline.
+We show that {\rmdpwithsearchshort} generalizes to different long-context backbone LLMs without requiring additional training.
+Finally, human evaluation of comparing outputs side by side shows that \textit{\rmdpwithsearchshort} better satisfies users' information needs in $66\%$ of cases, compared to $19\%$ for the best-performing baseline.